 The printing industry was the first modern manufacturing industry because it was the first capital-intensive form of mass production using interchangeable parts (movable type) and the first example of manufacturing’s ability to dramatically increase production and reduce costs.
 Nevertheless, it is not associate with the industrial revolution because it didn’t have any measurable effect on the median standard of living.
 Most people were still too poor to own any books even at the dramatically reduced cost.
 And at least 90% were illiterate even some people who had money didn’t have any use for books.
 Books have always been an insignificant fraction of one percent of GDP both before Gutenburg and after.
 Industrialization didn’t affect ordinary people until it reduced the prices of things that most people spent most of their budget on like clothing, food, and fuel.
 Industrialization didn’t start to lower those prices until about 1800.

 Most people think that Gutenberg invented moveable type, but he was far from the first.
-Moveable type had been invented numerous times in history before, but earlier inventors lacked the other technologies that made it finally become successful when Gutenberg reinvented it yet once again.
-Jared Diamond points out that moveable type was reinvented several times in history such as in 1700 B.C. in Crete (the Phaistos disk), and again in China and Korea over a half millennium before Gutenberg.
-Moveable type didn’t revolutionize those societies because they didn’t have other supporting technologies.
+Jared Diamond points out that moveable type was reinvented several times in history such as in 1700 B.C. in Crete (the Phaistos disk), and again in China and Korea a half millennium before Gutenberg.
+Earlier inventors lacked the other technologies that made it finally become a commercial success when Gutenberg reinvented it yet once again.
+Although moveable type had been invented numerous times in history, it didn’t revolutionize those societies because they didn’t have other supporting technologies.

 Gutenberg’s development of typecasting from metal dies, to overcome the potentially fatal problem of nonuniform type size, depended on many metallurgical developments: steel for letter punches, brass or bronze alloys (later replaced by steel) for dies, lead for molds, and a tin-zinc-lead alloy for type.
 Gutenberg’s press was derived from screw presses in use for making wine and olive oil, while his ink was an oil-based improvement on existing inks.
 The alphabetic scripts that medieval Europe inherited from three millennia of alphabet development lent themselves to printing with movable type, because only a few dozen letter forms had to be cast, as opposed to the thousands of signs required for Chinese writing.
 (Diamond, 1999, p259)

-Nick Szabo wrote an excellent essay entitled Book Consciousness which he has unfortunately taken down, but as I had been assigning it to my students, I had made a copy which I’ll repost here:
+Nick Szabo wrote an excellent essay about how printing changed European culture entitled Book Consciousness, but he has unfortunately taken it down, so I’ll repost here:

 Marshall McLuhan, Elizabeth Eisenstein and others have described the importance of the “printing revolution” to European developments such the Reformation, Renaissance, and science.
 According to Eisenstein, printing finally foiled the entropy that had destroyed the vast majority of written works since ancient times.
 Printing also enlarged the bookshelves of scholars all over Europe: by a factor of fifty or more by the middle of the 16th century.